RedHatOfficial/openemr-kube/Instructions.md

 ``oc annotate route openemr kubernetes.io/tls-acme=true``

-### You must also add the LE secret to your OpenEMR container
+### You must also add the Let's Encrypt/OpenShift-Acme secret to your OpenEMR container

 ``oc get secrets``